 A Closer Look at Depressants

 Depressants are considered the opposite of stimulants.
 Depressants give off a relaxing and sedating effect on the user.
-Depressants are used to treat cases of sleep disorders, anxiety, muscle spasms, and other conditions.
+In addition, depressants are used to treat cases of sleep disorders, anxiety, muscle spasms, and other conditions.
 As with stimulants, depressants come in many different forms and names:

 Some of the immediate effects of depressants (when abused) on the body include: